-The 20 Mule Team Borax I have found useful in treating for fleas over the past thirty years did not make a dent in the bed bugs, I haven’t tried the salt/borax mixture I’ve read on this website.
+The 20 Mule Team Borax I have found helpful in treating fleas over the past thirty years did not make a dent in the bed bugs.
+I haven’t tried the salt/borax mixture I’ve read on this website.

-In doing research i discovered that malathion is one of the pesticides on the market that still works, and it it not available in my county.
-I found it online from a plant nursery in the north, and had it shipped in to Florida.
-The first thing i did was the edges of the room, the doors frames, the window frames, and then the a/c vents.
-I turned off the power to the room (best to turn off all power!) and took off all electrical covers, phone line cover and the cable tv jack cover.
+The first thing I did was the edges of the room, the door frames, the window frames, and then the a/c vents.
+I turned off the power to the room (best to turn off all power!) and took off all electrical covers, the phone line cover, and the cable tv jack cover.
 I sprayed Malathion into all the openings in the wall.
 I sprayed along the baseboards.
-I sprayed the spline edges on the screens.
+Finally, I sprayed the spline edges on the screens.

 After six weeks, I was bug free.
 I was so relieved.